nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. **The names of the individual tag and session-related commands are inconsistent.**<br>
    For example, creating a new athlete uses `add`, while a new session uses `create-session`, and adding an athlete to a session uses `student-add`.<br>
-   We plan on standardising the names to `add`, `add-session`, and `add-athlete` to avoid user confusion.
+   We plan on standardising the names to `add`, `add-session`, and `add-athlete` to avoid confusion.

 2. **Displayed messages cannot be seen entirely in the output box without scrolling.**<br>
    This is especially the case when the message is long (i.e. an error message).<br>
-   We plan on adjusting the app UI such that the features scale according to the size of the window, including the output box which will<br> display its entire contents without the user needing to scroll through it.
+   We plan on adjusting the app UI such that the features scale according to the size of the window, including the output box which will<br> display its entire contents without needing to scroll through it.

 3. **The app cannot be navigated solely through keyboard input alone.**<br>
    Mouse clicks are still required to select an athlete/session even after using keyboard shortcuts to switch tabs.<br>
-   This may make it inconvenient for users who may prefer CLI apps.<br>
+   This may make it inconvenient for those who may prefer CLI apps.<br>
-   We plan on making the app completely navigable through keyboard input while also allowing users to click parts of the GUI.
+   We plan on making the app completely navigable through keyboard input while also allowing one to click parts of the GUI.

 --------------------------------------------------------------------------------------------------------------------